Burns cause about 3000 deaths/year in the US and about 2 million physician visits.

 Chemical burns may result from strong acids, strong alkalis (eg, lye, cement), phenols, cresols, mustard gas, phosphorus, and certain petroleum products (eg, gasoline, paint thinner).
 Skin and deeper tissue necrosis caused by these agents may progress over several hours.

-Burns cause protein denaturation and thus coagulative necrosis.
+Heat from burns causes protein denaturation and thus coagulative necrosis.
 Around the coagulated tissue, platelets aggregate, vessels constrict, and marginally perfused tissue (known as the zone of stasis) can extend around the injury.
 In the zone of stasis, tissue is hyperemic and inflamed.

-Damaged tissues often become edematous, further enhancing volume loss.
+Damaged tissues often become edematous, further enhancing intravascular volume loss.
 Heat loss can be significant because thermoregulation of the damaged dermis is absent, particularly in wounds that are exposed.

-First-degree burns are limited to the epidermis.
+First-degree (also sometimes called superficial) burns are limited to the epidermis.